Why is my Lavender Turning Black? (How to Solve it)

 (Lavandula x intermedia) ‘Grosso’ is a lavender that combines the cold hardy characteristics of English lavender with the longer flowering season of Portuguese lavender and exudes a sweet aroma.

-Hybrid lavender such as ‘Grosso’ are a great choice due to their hardiness along with English lavenders ‘Hidcote’ and Munstead’.
+Hybrid lavenders such as ‘Grosso’ are a great choice due to their hardiness along with English lavenders ‘Hidcote’ and Munstead’.

-(For all the best care practices, read my article, how to grow lavenders in pots).
+(For all the best care practices, read my article, on how to grow lavenders in pots).

 Key Takeaways:

-• Fungal diseases are more prevalent in damp soils, whereas lavender prefer relatively dry, sandy, well draining soils to prevent disease and stay healthy.
+• Fungal diseases are more prevalent in damp soils, whereas lavender prefers relatively dry, sandy, well-draining soils to prevent disease and stay healthy.

 • Over watering lavenders and planting lavenders in nutrients rich soil also adds to the risk of fungal diseases affecting your lavender.

-• Prevent lavenders turning black by planting them in soil that has been amended with horticultural sand or grit to improve drainage and to balance the fertility of soils, to recreate the soil characteristics of the lavender native Mediterranean.
-Established lavenders require rarely require watering and may not require any water as they are drought resistant.
+• Prevent lavenders from turning black by planting them in soil that has been amended with horticultural sand or grit to improve drainage and to balance the fertility of soils, to recreate the soil characteristics of the lavender native Mediterranean.
+Established lavenders rarely require watering and may not require any water as they are drought-resistant.

-• Always burn the diseased lavender to prevent spreading the fungal disease.
+• Always burn the diseased lavender to prevent from spreading the fungal disease.

 Recent Posts